alduris/rw-wiki-util/README.md

 | Token Scanner | Ctrl+T | Allows scanning regions for their tokens, pearls, echoes, and more, per-slugcat.
 Note that this process is not perfect and results should be manually verified afterwards. |

 ## Public API
 Register a tool through `WikiUtil.ToolDatabase.RegisterTool()`!
-Tools must implement `Tool` in some way; it is recommended to use one of the specific subclasses that handle some of the logic for you: `ActionTool`, `HoldTool`, `ToggleTool`, and `GUIToggleTool` (if you aren't using `GUIToggleTool`, your `Tool` must also implement the interface `IHaveGUI`).
+Tools must implement `WikiUtil.Tools.Tool` in some way; it is recommended to use one of the specific subclasses that handle some of the logic for you: `ActionTool`, `HoldTool`, `ToggleTool`, and `GUIToggleTool` (if you aren't using `GUIToggleTool`, your `Tool` must also implement the interface `IHaveGUI`).
 Check out the built-in tools for examples of how to make them.

 Tools are run every `RainWorld.Update` tick; if you only want it to run while there is a `RainWorldGame` process or similar, you will have to add your own logic for those tools.
 See the built-in `StencilTool` for a good way to do that.